Kellan-Anderson/Node-View/README.txt

 While in the frontend folder, to run the test webpage run:
     npm start
     Navigate to localhost:3000 in a browser to see the webpage

+Database setup:
+    This project uses Neo4j as a database.
+The React frontend contacts the database over the localhost and uses a preset driver with the feilds defined in the main index.js file.
+To use a different database these values will need to be changed